 How do you measure the impact of your onboarding efforts?
 What interventions actually work?
 Where does high-touch communication have the biggest ROI, and what can be automated?

-During our recent expert roundtable, we gathered four SaaS practitioners to answer your burning questions about user onboarding.
+During our recent expert roundtable, we gathered four SaaS practitioners to answer your burning questions and share their top user onboarding advice.
 On the panel were:

 - Claudiu Murariu, CEO & co-founder of InnerTrends

 - Yohann Kunders, Onboarding and Growth Strategist at UserOnboard